 - AIDS can be spread by the bite of a mosquito

 Myths about AIDS treatments and a cure.

 The myths about AIDS treatment often go to both extremes of the spectrum.
-One myth says that to contract AIDS is no big deal in today’s high tech and modern world.
+One myth says that to contract AIDS is no big deal in today’s high tech and the modern world.
 This myth says that AIDS has reached the level of the common cold or flu and is very treatable.
 The other extreme says that getting AIDS literally guarantees death and no hope at all.
 There is no cure at all and this death sentence spells the end of everything.

 The truth is somewhere in between.
-While AIDS is not as insignificant as a flu or a cold, it is also not a guaranteed mark of death.
+While AIDS is not as insignificant as the flu or a cold, it is also not a guaranteed mark of death.
 Modern treatments like ART can drastically reduce the efficiency of the HIV virus to overwhelm your immune system and kill you.
 It can dramatically slow the progression of the disease and keep you alive for a very long time, as long as 30+ years.
 However for these modern benefits to kick in and be effective, medication and treatment must be very efficient.
 It’s essential not to miss doses and often medication must be done every day.
-Also the costs of treatment can be fairly expensive.
+Also, the costs of treatment can be fairly expensive.
 This expensive cost can limit medication and the people it can reach.
 So economics is also a big factor in treatment.
 These are the facts about the disease and it is a great importance to have them clear and sound.